sasszz/boociesSanctuary/README.md

-# Pet Shelter Web Page
+#  Your Local Pet Store Web Page
 - *Completed with HTML, CSS and Javascript in ~3 hours*
 - *Pages link to site: https://sasszz.github.io/petShelter/*